sighsv/ttc-assets/README.md

 - Bits and Pieces: some game pieces like pawns and checkers

 Whole games:
-- Knaves Hounds Hares: "The Game of the Modern Knaves" and sequel "Hounds or Hares" (names by sighsv) based on the board games as patented by Elizabeth Magie
+- Knaves Hounds Hares: "The Game of the Modern Knaves" and sequel "Hounds or Hares" (names by sighsv) based on the board games as patented by Elizabeth Magie.
+Currently only has the 1904 patent board.
+The later 1924 patent board will be added.
+The retail board for the original version and the British version will be as well.
+No cards have been located for the original version, but cards have been located for the British versions.
+Approximations for the original's cards will be made.
+- Kriegsspiel: components for playing the 1824 and 1828 Reisswitz rulesets of Kriegsspiel at 1:7500 (1 cm = 100 paces) scale.
+Currently includes dice and rulers.
+Will include troop pieces and maps in the future.

 ## Building